Muskeg Country Outfitters is located near Olha, Manitoba, Canada, approximately 200 miles (300 km) northwest of Winnipeg, the provincial capital.

 All air travel should be arranged to Winnipeg Richardson International Airport in Winnipeg, Manitoba.
 The city can be reached via most major airlines.

-If you are driving, the best way to reach our location in Erickson from Winnipeg is via the Trans Canada Highway (Highway #1 West).
+If you are driving, the best way to reach our location in Olha from Winnipeg is via the Trans Canada Highway (Highway #1 West).
 Proceed west to the Yellowhead Highway (Highway 16 West).
 Turn right (north) to get onto Highway 16.
-Head northwest to Highway #10, then turn north (right) and continue driving to the town Erickson.
+Head northwest to Shoal Lake.
+Go north from Shoal Lake on Highway 21 to Oakburn.
+Highway 21 now becomes Provincial Road 577 when you cross Highway 45.
+Continue north on Provincial Road 577 to Olha.

 Driving from Nearest US Border Crossing

 The nearest US border crossing is located on Manitoba Highway #10 at the International Peace Garden on the Manitoba/North Dakota border.
 The nearest communities are Dunseith, North Dakota, and Boissevain, Manitoba.
-From the border crossing, travel north on Highway 10, following it for approximately 110 miles (180 km) to Erickson, passing through Boissevain and the city of Brandon.
+From the border crossing, travel north on Highway 10, following it for approximately 90 miles (150 km) to Minnedosa, passing through Boissevain and the city of Brandon.
+At Minnedosa, turn west (left) on Highway 16 and continue to Shoal Lake.
+Go north from Shoal Lake on Highway 21 to Oakburn.
+Highway 21 now becomes Provincial Road 577 when you cross Highway 45.
+Continue north on Provincial Road 577 to Olha.
 The drive takes about 2 to 2-1/4 hours.
-Once you arrive in Erickson, follow the directions below to reach the camp.

-Distances to Erickson from US Centres (in miles)
+Distances to Olha from US Centres (in miles)

 Canadian Travel Information